genes-and-health/BI_PY/README.md

 Finally merge all the same types of dataset together, deduplicate and save.

 ### ` 4-process-datasets-bradford.ipynb`

+# Processing Bradford Datasets

+The Bradford datasets are in SNOMED, ICD10 and OPCS.
+There are 3 "cuts" of data representing 3 time periods when the data was made available.
+Each dataset comprises of multiple CSV files.

+We process the datasets in the following way:

+1. Load the data for each "type" of coding system per file
+2. Deduplicate and process
+3. Save as arrow file and with log file.
+4. Then we add in the demographic data created by the first notebook and remove unrealistic data
+5. Save this "clean" data

+Once we have done this:

+1. Reload each dataset from file and merge with other datasets of the same type for a time period (i.e. the same cut of the data)
+2. Deduplicate and merge all the log files together
+3. Save

+Finally merge all the same types of dataset together, deduplicate and save.

+# GRAVEYARD BELOW
 NB. processing of Bradford data now takes place in notebook #4.

 STEP 1: Import phenotype files with appropriate pre-processing